top of page

-(巫, of Chinese origin, carries multiple meanings depending on tone).
+Mu — 무 / 無 巫, of Chinese origin (Wu), carries multiple meanings depending on tone.

 When I speak of Mu, I am pointing to two intertwined qualities:

-emptiness, the fertile void, the ungraspable;
+first, the emptiness, the void, the non-existence, not (negation)

 Dao — 도 (as in 도덕경)